LeonZuev/LeonZuev/README.md

 ### Hi there 👋

-I'm currently studying at the Ait IT school, delving into various aspects of programming.
+I'm currently studying at the Ait Berlin IT school, delving into various aspects of programming.
-Eager to explore beyond the horizon, i've alresdy completed a basic Java cours.
+Eager to explore beyond the horizon, i've already completed a basic Java cours.
 Now, i've embarked on my journey into the world of Front-end development, learning HTML, CSS and JavaScript.
 Along the way, i'm also mastering the